Uvalde schools’ police chief resigns from City Council

 UVALDE, Texas (AP) — The Uvalde school district’s police chief has stepped down from his position in the City Council just weeks after being sworn in following allegations that he erred in his response to the mass shooting at Robb Elementary School that left 19 students and two teachers dead.

-Chief Pete Arredondo told the Uvalde Leader-News on Friday that has decided to step down for the good of the city administration.
+Chief Pete Arredondo told the Uvalde Leader-News on Friday that he has decided to step down for the good of the city administration.
 He was elected to the District 3 council position on May 7 and was sworn in — in a closed-door ceremony — on May 31, just a week after the massacre.

 “After much consideration, I regret to inform those who voted for me that I have decided to step down as a member of the city council for District 3.
 The mayor, the city council, and the city staff must continue to move forward without distractions.
 I feel this is the best decision for Uvalde,” Arredondo said.

-Arredondo, who has been on administrative leave from the school district since June 22, has declined repeated requests for comment from The Associated Press.
+Arredondo, who has been on administrative leave from his school district position since June 22, has declined repeated requests for comment from The Associated Press.
 His attorney, George Hyde, did not immediately respond to emailed requests for comment Saturday.

+On June 21, the City Council voted unanimously to deny Arredondo a leave of absence from appearing at public meetings.
+Relatives of the shooting victims had pleaded with city leaders to fire him.

+Representatives of the Uvalde mayor, Don McLaughlin, have not responded to requests for comment Saturday.

 Col. Steven McCraw, director of the Texas Department of Public Safety, told a state Senate hearing last month that Arredondo — the on-site commander — made “terrible decisions” as the massacre unfolded on May 24 , and that the police response was an “abject failure.”